MarcoElz/Unity_SpaceShooter2D/README.md

-# Tower Defense Game
+# Space Shooter 2D

-A Tower Defense game for teaching programming in Unity3d to my students.
+A classic Space Shooter in 2D for teaching programming in Unity3d to my students.
-It's made for a **Intermediate Level**.
+It's made for a **Beginner Level**.

 ### Requirements
 * You should know how to do basic programming.